 The procedure is completely painless and harmless and takes approximately 10 to 15 minutes.

 In some cases, the doctor may wish to do this after your heart has been put under mild stress.
-In this case, you may be given a drug or asked to exercise briefly, after which the echocardiogram is repeated.
+In this case, you may be asked to exercise briefly to increase your heart rate, after which the echocardiogram is repeated.

-Doctors commonly ask for a 24 hour recording of the ECG to detect heart rhythm disturbances.
-You wear a small device for a day and should usually try and lead a normal life during the recording (add tooltip on ECG).
+Doctors commonly ask for a 24-hour recording of the ECG to detect heart rhythm disturbances.
+You will wear a small device, which is like a mini ECG machine, to record your heart activity with the same adhesive pads attached to your chest.
+You will usually wear this for a day and should try to lead a normal life during the recording.